 It’s safe to say we weren’t prepared for this but there are Government programs available to help.

-Here we provide a reminder of the main Government programs available.
+As an update to last month’s article, below we provide a reminder of the main Government programs available.

 The JobKeeper program is still running and it is important to note the following:

 - Employers/businesses who were not eligible at the start of restrictions can enter the program now if they meet eligibility criteria, including the decline in turnover tests.

 - The program will run unchanged until 27th September 2020.

 - Support for the child care sector was withdrawn in July.

 Jobkeeper has been extended into phase two beyond 27th September 2020, but does require that businesses re-test their eligibility.
 At the time of writing, it is not known whether there will be any Victoria specific measures provided for with ongoing Jobkeeper payments.
 Our summary of JobKeeper 2.0 as it was announced is here.